logicmagix/XTide86/README.md

 - ``TermiC`` wget "https://raw.githubusercontent.com/hanoglu/TermiC/main/TermiC.sh"  (live C/C++ shell)
 - ``Anaconda3`` with ``IPython`` (preferred, but may work with base ``IPython``)
 - ``bash``
-- Works on aarch64.
+- Works on ARM.
 Tested on a Raspberry Pi5 and nvim 0.9.5 had to be built from source.
 Check your distro and dependencies on ARM.

 ## Warning